GDP in Estonia

-The Central Bank expects GDP growth to reach 1.8% in 2016 and 2.9% in 2017.
-Analysts polled by FocusEconomics foresee the economy growing 1.6% in 2016, which is unchanged from last month’s estimate.
-In 2017, economic growth is expected to grow 2.4%, which is also unchanged from last month’s forecast.
+The Central Bank expects GDP growth to reach 2.6% in 2017 and 3.0% in 2018.
+FocusEconomics Consensus Forecast participants see the economy growing 1.9% in 2017, which is down 0.1 percentage points from last month’s estimate.
+In 2018, economic growth is expected to accelerate to 2.5%.

 Estonia - GDP Data